Michael J. Fox

 The final step of the process is to figure out your next steps.

-You have by this stage done all the groundwork for building an optimal state-of-mind.
+You have by this stage completed all the groundwork for building an optimal state-of-mind.
 It’s now time to figure out how you will proceed moving forward.

 It’s important to mention that forward movement often requires some type of change or sacrifice.
 It requires you either change your approach or change the mindset you are bringing into the situation.
 It also requires potentially sacrificing something you value for the greater long-term good.